 The importance of sea ice cannot be overstated.
 It has a critical role in the global energy budget that drives Earth's climate and weather.
 The surface of the ice is so bright that much of the sunlight reaching it reflects back into space.
 Areas of ocean covered by ice don’t absorb as much solar energy as darker open-water surfaces and are vital to keeping temperatures in the polar regions and Northern Hemisphere relatively cool.
 Without sea ice cover, more solar energy is absorbed and oceanic temperatures rise, sparking a feedback cycle of warming and melting.
 This increase in temperature and resulting loss of ice can lead to even greater warming over time, making the polar regions the most sensitive areas to climate change on Earth.

 Indigenous people in the Arctic rely heavily on sea ice for transportation and hunting.
 The Yup’ik and Inuit populations closely observe the extent of sea ice for spring hunting.
 When that ice melts too quickly, it shortens their hunting season, affecting the lives of those who rely on a longer season.

 Often, the familiar image that pops into people’s minds when they envision the Arctic is wildlife such as polar bears, seals, and walruses.
-For many of these animals, their very lives are impacted by changes in sea ice from year to year.
-Mammals such as arctic fox, walruses, seals, and polar bears rely on sea ice as a resting and birthing place and a hunting, foraging, and breeding ground.
+The lives of many of these animals are impacted by changes in sea ice from year to year.
+Mammals such as arctic foxes, walruses, seals, and polar bears rely on sea ice as a resting and birthing place and a hunting, foraging, and breeding ground.
 A lack of sea ice or poor ice conditions can cause stress to these mammals and ultimately shrink their habitat, affecting their health and ability to reproduce.

 Age Is Just a Number, Unless You're Sea Ice